Funding opportunity

 Contact details

-For help and advice relating to this opportunity, please contact us at the STFC Office using the email addresses provided below and include ‘PATT Travel Grant’ in the subject line.
+For questions related to this specific funding opportunity please contact the STFC Office using the email addresses provided below and include ‘PATT Travel Grant’ in the subject line.

 Justyna Misior, Programme Manager